AlanLaboratory/UnrealMLAgents/Docs/intro/getting-started.rst

 ----------

 - Explore the next section: :doc:`Creating a New Environment </intro/create-new-environment>` to learn how to design your own custom learning scenarios.
-- Learn more about the :doc:`BalanceABall example </intro/examples/balance-a-ball>` to deepen your understanding of this specific environment and its training process.
+- Learn more about our :doc:`examples </intro/examples>` to deepen your understanding of specific environment and training process.